PowerCraft/API/README.md

 9. start to create a new project

-10.uncheck "use default location" and select /minecraft/as project location.
+10. uncheck "use default location" and select /minecraft/as project location.
 If the name isn't filled in automatically give it any name. (furthermore called "projMinecraft")

-11.finish the creation of the project(click on "finish")
+11. finish the creation of the project(click on "finish")

-12.now start again to create a project.
+12. now start again to create a project.
 Use the name of /PowerCraft/ as projects name.
 Eclipse should realize that there already is a project dir.

-13.click finish. (this project is furthermore called "projPowerCraft")
+13. click finish. (this project is furthermore called "projPowerCraft")

-14.right click on projPowerCraft and click on build path->configure Build path...
+14. right click on projPowerCraft and click on build path->configure Build path...

-15.enter the tab "Projects".
+15. enter the tab "Projects".
 Remove the already existing one and add projMinecraft.
 Apply now (just apply don't click ok!!)

-16.click on the small triangle left of the tab "resource" on the left side. click on "linked resources"
+16. click on the small triangle left of the tab "resource" on the left side. click on "linked resources"

-17.select the upper tab "Path Variables" and edit "GIT_LOC".
+17. select the upper tab "Path Variables" and edit "GIT_LOC".
 Make it pointing to /GitHub/

-18.apply and "ok" every dialog now until you're in the main window of eclipse.
+18. apply and "ok" every dialog now until you're in the main window of eclipse.

-19.select projPowerCraft make a right click on it and click "refresh" (F5)
+19. select projPowerCraft make a right click on it and click "refresh" (F5)

-20.Congrats you've set up your PowerCraft workspace!!!
+20. Congrats you've set up your PowerCraft workspace!!!